 Nine Dragons

-This is a great reastaurant to snag a last-minute sit-down meal.
-The restaurant fesatures an ornate exterior and a dining room with gorgeous windows facing out to the World Showcase.
-There are three separate areas divided by wooden screens with rooms that are bright and light.
+This is a great restaurant to snag a last-minute sit-down meal.
+The restaurant boasts an ornate exterior and a dining room with stunning windows overlooking World Showcase.
+There are three separate areas, divided by wooden screens, with bright, well-lit rooms.

 Sensory Conditions at Nine Dragons